Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 592 days of iShares MSCI Taiwan ETF is larger, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 592 days of iShares MSCI Taiwan ETF is greater, thus worse.

 AveDuration: